Answer:

 Just before the signal is transmitted into the cable, a transformer reverses the polarity of the signal in one wire.
 So we’ve got a positive signal that goes into the so-called hot wire and an exact replica of the signal with the polarity reversed (meaning negative) that goes into the cold wire.

-Now, here’s the entertaining part:
+Now, here’s the amusing part:

 Both of these wires still pick up all the interference that the single wire inside an unbalanced cable would.
 If the balanced cable runs next to a power cable, it picks up a hum, while if it stumbles into something else, it picks up the interference